DuPAL-PAL-DUmper/DuPAL_Analyzer/README.md

 ### Limitations

 The current DuPAL hardware is able to register only **STABLE** states out of a PAL device.
+Also, pins feeding back into themselves are **NOT** supported.

 To see what this means, please have a look at the [analysis](docs/analysis.md) document.

 ## The Analyzer